Tzxtoiny/Tzxtoiny.github.io/_pages/about.md

 Welcome to my personal homepage!

-I am a final-year PhD candidate at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech), focusing on legged locomotion and human augmentation.
+I am a final-year PhD candidate at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech) advised by [Prof. Chenglong Fu](https://faculty.sustech.edu.cn/fucl/en/).

-I am passionate about advancing the field of legged locomotion and human augmentation through innovative research and practical applications.
-My work focuses on developing reinforcement learning algorithms for robotic systems and wearable devices to enhance human capabilities.

-Feel free to reach out via email or connect through the social media links below.
-I'm always open to discussing research collaborations, opportunities, or interesting problems in robotics and human augmentation.
+My research lies at the intersection of legged locomotion, wearable robotics, and human augmentation.
+During my Ph.D., I designed and built a wearable legged robotic system, the Centaur robot, aimed at reducing the metabolic cost of human load-carrying.
+My research integrates robotic system design, human-robot interaction, and reinforcement learning–based locomotion control.
+More broadly, I am interested in embodied intelligence and learning-based control for legged robots, including humanoid and quadruped platforms.

+I am also working part-time as a Reinforcement Learning Algorithm Engineer at Mondo Robotics, where I focus on locomotion algorithm development for wheeled-legged robots, under the mentorship of [Shuo Yang](https://www.linkedin.com/in/shuo-yang-28414660/).

 ## Research Interests
 - Legged locomotion